benchoncy/my-workstation-setup-playbook/README.md

 The goal of this playbook is to enable a quick, repeatable and testable method of configuring my Linux desktop computer.

-The playbook is written with the intent to support both Ubuntu and Fedora machines.

 This playbook aims to:
-- work on Linux distros I use commonly
+- Support both Ubuntu and Fedora machines
 - Install:
 	- software I use day-to-day
 	- programming languages/interpreters/compilers